Piecewise Polynomial Regression of Tame Functions via Integer Programming: Numerical experiments

-The test functions are two-dimensional; the regression data is a collection of $\nSample = 250$ samples distributed randomly within the approximation region.
-For each function, we report the level lines of the original function, and the level lines of the piecewise polynomial functions provided by the axis-aligned and affine-hyperplane formulations.
+We consider the regression problem for two tame functions and report in \cref{fig:regreexpes} the level lines of the original function and the level lines of the piecewise polynomial approximations provided by the affine-hyperplane formulation \eqref{eq:OrtFormulationHplane}. \Cref{table:expsregression} shows the error computed on a $1000 \times 1000$ grid of regularly spaced points.
+We divide the absolute errors by the maximal absolute value of the underlying ground truth.